gocardless/http-api-design/README.md

 - Never nest resources - it enforces relationships that could change, and makes clients harder to write.
 More info available here.
 - E.g. use `/payments?subscription_id=xyz` rather than `/subscriptions/xyz/payments`
 - Formats should be in the form of `/resource/{id}`
 - Versions should be represented as dates documented in a changelog.
 Version number should not be in the url.
-Use Accept header for version:
-- `Accept: application/vnd.gocardless.com+json; version=YYYYMMDD`
-- `Vary: Accept`
-- URL v. header:
-- If it changes the resource returned, put it in the URL.
-- If it only changes the representation of the resource returned, like OAuth info, Accept headers and Language put it in the header.
 - API should be behind a subdomain: `api.gocardless.com`

 ### Good URL examples